Editor: Isabella Marie Garcia (spookyrose.wordpress.com)

 Sexuality in Spain: Ida by Aaron Pupo

-As one of the many students participating in John W. Bailly’s Spain 2018 class, Aaron Pupo presented this essay on the history of sexuality in Spain as one of the final projects for the course, with focus on the LGBT community in the past and present.
+As one of the many students participating in John William Bailly’s Spain 2018 class, Aaron Pupo presented this essay on the history of sexuality in Spain as one of the final projects for the course, with focus on the LGBT community in the past and present.
 The essay presents an in-depth look at the culture of sexuality within Spain and how it was and still is viewed.